System Administration Groups

 ## User Groups

-There are 2 main types of Groups: Approver Groups and System Management Groups.&#x20;
+There are two main types of groups: Approver Groups and System Management Groups.

 ## Approver Groups